 SC: The work experience at Howard Hughes.
 I applied to Medical School in my Junior year at Stanford.
 Initially I wanted to do ob/gyn.
 Then I wanted to do pediatrics but decided it was too hard to deal with the parents!
 Ultimately I decided on internal medicine.
 I wanted to come back to New York because it was closer to my family and because I wanted to experience a different pace.

 Question 3: How much encouragement did you receive from family, teachers, peers etc. to go to medical school or follow a career in the “sciences”?

 SC: Definitely from family.
 My parents were very supportive.
 So were my teachers in high school, especially my math/calculus teacher.
 Also, my older brother is a dentist.
 Another reason for my interest in medical research was that my younger brother had suffered a serious illness.
+For more information about dental services, look for Gloucester denist.
 I always had great academic advisors and very supportive research supervisors.

 Question 4: At medical school, were you ever treated differently by your teachers because you were a woman?

 SC: There were definitely biases when it came to things like clinical rotations.
 Nothing gross, but it always seemed like there were more male ‘attendings’ in surgery, and that in general, more men than women were being groomed for surgery (except for plastic surgery!)
 Women tended to be more encouraged to go into pediatrics or ob/gyn.

 Question 5: In the course of your studies did you find that there were biases in favor of men as far as what kinds of research was funded or received the most attention?

 SC: There probably were some, but I don’t really know enough about that in the sense that I don’t have any direct knowledge about it.